capolitsch/trendfiltering/README.md

 ### [Package website](https://capolitsch.github.io/trendfiltering/)

-A suite of tools for denoising and analyizing  one-dimensional data with trend filtering.
-Optimizing the hyparameter via Stein's unbiased risk estimate or
-$V$-fold cross validation with a customizable validation loss functional, and one-standard-error rules.
-Relaxed trend filtering, and various bootstrap algorithms for uncertainty quantification.
+A suite of tools for denoising and analyzing one-dimensional signals with trend filtering.
+Trend filtering constructs a piecewise polynomial estimate (of any order) for the signal with knots chosen adaptively from the observed data.
+Hyperpameter(s) can be optimized by Stein's unbiased risk estimate or V-fold cross validation with a customizable loss function.
+Methods are also included for trend filtering uncertainty quantification and a generalized "relaxed trend filtering" estimator.

 The `trendfiltering` package can be installed from GitHub using the command below.